 Edmund Hillary was asked to join this British expedition.
-Hillary’s job was to set up a series of food and fuel depots from the Ross Sea to the South Pole, to help the expedition’s crossing from the other side.
+Hillary’s job was to set up a series of food and fuel stashes from the Ross Sea to the South Pole, to help the expedition’s crossing from the other side.

-The TAE consisted of two teams:
+The TAE was made up of two teams:

 The Ross Sea Party was to support the Crossing Party’s expedition by:

 - placing food and fuel along the route

 - finding a vehicle route from the Polar Plateau through the western mountains and back to Ross Island.

 - Training in New Zealand began in August 1956.